-As with many things, there’s a wrong way to do a performance review and a right way.
+As with many things, there’s a wrong way to do a performance management review and a right way.
 They can either be a bad experience that leaves both parties resentful and grows mutual animosity or distrust, or they can be opportunities for insight and potential growth.
 Your job as an HR professional is that performance reviews are the latter, more often than not.

 If running a business is like steering a ship out on the open sea, then the performance review process is like plotting your course or setting your compass.
 It helps ensure that the employee has a future at your organisation and that your organisation is still providing them with a path for growth.